mobilizeamerica/api/README.md

 All endpoints support paging, using the query params `per_page` and `page`. `per_page` defaults to 25.
 In the response, `count` describes the number of total objects, so `ceiling(count / per_page)` gives the total number of pages.
 Also, for convenience, `next` and `previous` will be links to the next and previous pages respectively.

+### `search_limited_to`

+Some endpoints will hit our search backend when filtered on many parameters at once (like our our [List Organization Events](#list-organization-events) endpoint), which limits the total number of objects we can return for a given search.
+If that happens, we will return a `search_limited_to` field in the response which will be an integer with the total number of objects that the endpoint will return, usually 1000.
+This number may not correspond to the `count` field, so we advise consumers consult this field to determine whether their request will be limited.

 ## Comparison filters

 Some endpoints will allow for filtering by comparing with a field within an object.
 In those cases, the format will be `field_name=cmp_####`.
 For example, to filter out events before Jan 1 2018 GMT, you can include `timeslot_start=gte_1514764800`.
 Multiple may also be used, e.g. `timeslot_start=gte_1514764800&timeslot_start=lt_1515110400`.
 The comparison operators are ≥ `gte`, > `gt`, ≤ `lte`, < `lt`.
 More may be added in the future.